peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * 28 legacy single-byte encodings:

- *  `windows-1252`  : Western Europe (Note: The Encoding Standard aliases the names  `US-ASCII`  and  `ISO-8859-1`  to `windows-1252` , which uses a different character set from either; it differs from  `ISO-8859-1`  by assigning different characters to some bytes from 0x80 to 0x9F.
+ *  `windows-1252`  : Western Europe (Note: The Encoding Standard aliases the names  `US-ASCII`  and  `ISO-8859-1`  to `windows-1252` , which uses a different coded character set from either; it differs from  `ISO-8859-1`  by assigning different characters to some bytes from 0x80 to 0x9F.
 The Encoding Standard does this for compatibility with existing Web pages.)

  *  `ISO-8859-2` ,  `windows-1250`  : Central Europe